mindspore-ai/docs/docs/programming_guide/source_en/train.md

 - Network support: Currently, MindSpore supports multiple types of networks, including computer vision, natural language processing, recommender, and graph neural network.
 For details, see [Network List](https://www.mindspore.cn/doc/note/en/master/network_list.html).
 If the existing networks cannot meet your requirements, you can define your own network as required.

 - Constraints on network construction using Python: MindSpore does not support the conversion of any Python source code into computational graphs.
 Therefore, the source code has the syntax and network definition constraints.
-For details, see [Constraints on Network Construction Using Python](https://www.mindspore.cn/doc/note/en/master/constraints_on_network_construction.html).
 These constraints may change as MindSpore evolves.

 - Operator support: As the name implies, the network is based on operators.
 Therefore, before customizing a training network, you need to understand the operators supported by MindSpore.
 For details about operator implementation on different backends (Ascend, GPU, and CPU), see [Operator List](https://www.mindspore.cn/doc/note/en/master/operator_list.html).